-Location: Chiba Prefecture, Japan
+- Location: Chiba Prefecture, Japan

-- Size: 13.7 megawatts
+- Size: 13.7 MW

-Kyocera, a popular panel manufacturer, developed what is currently Japan’s largest floating solar installation.
+Kyocera, a popular Japanese solar panel manufacturer, developed what is currently Japan’s largest floating solar installation.
 The system takes up more than 44 acres of space and generates power for Tokyo Electric Power Company (TEPCO).

-Explore your solar options today
+Explore your solar options

 While floating solar is more viable as a commercial project, finding the right solar system for your home means comparing multiple quotes from solar installers.
 Using the EnergySage Marketplace, you can find local solar installers near you, and make easy side-by-side comparisons of all your solar options, including equipment.
 You’ll receive multiple quotes from pre-screened installers to compare equipment, financing options, costs, savings, and more!